-In his 3 years in internet brokering, he personally advised on the sale of 75 businesses ranging from SaaS, to ecommerce and content.
-He wrote the industry’s leading book on buying online businesses, and was the primary advisor on an eight-figure transaction in 2016.
+In his 3 years in internet brokering, he personally advised on the sale of 75 businesses ranging from SaaS, to ecommerce and content and is the author of industry’s leading book on buying online businesses.

 He brings to Quiet Light a wealth of transaction execution experience across SaaS, ecommerce, and content businesses in the multi-million dollar range as well as a large network of buyer relationships.

 David also runs his own business, Inner Truth, an online platform for self-discovery where he teaches people how to find their passion, purpose and path in life.
 His very popular podcast of the same name has featured many famous authors, speakers, and musicians.

 What is the #1 mistake people make when selling their website?

 Coming to market too late after they have decided to sell.
 This can mean the business is not well prepared for exit, leaving value on the table instead of planning the sale properly.
 It can also make sellers impatient and emotionally spent before the process begins, causing them to make poor decisions abouts buyers, offers, and the eventual exit itself.